spacemanspiff/uLoader/readme.txt

 OCARINA
 -------

-Cheats codes must be in the "codes" folder of the SD with .gct as extension and the name equal to the disc ID.
+Cheats codes must be in the "codes" folder of the SD or USB (FAT) with .gct as extension and the name equal to the disc ID.

 Example: